MorganKryze/Mac-Setup/README.md

 ### neofetch

 neoFetch is a command-line system information tool.
 It displays information about your system next to an image, generally your OS logo, or any ASCII file of your choice.
 This is only cosmetic and informative.
+(Free | [Open source](https://github.com/dylanaraps/neofetch))

 ```bash
 brew install neofetch